stephenharris/Event-Organiser/readme.txt

 * Color-coded event categories.
 * Venue pages, to view events by venue.
 * **Export/import** events to and from ICAL files.
+* Delete individual occurrences of events.
+* **Public events feed:** allow visitors to subscribe to your events.
 * Supports 'pretty permalinks' for event pages, event archives, event category and venue pages.
 * (Optionally) automatically delete expired events.